 Intrinsic to fundraising is how one sells it.
 This certainly was true when I told others about my upcoming delegation to Kurdistan with Presbyterian Peace Fellowship and Christian Peacemaker Teams.
 Either people have never heard of Kurdistan or understand it as being an ally for the US.
-I usually had to explain how Kurdistan is situated between Turkey and Iraq.
-That many Kurds are non-violently resisting against several opposing forces: the Turkish and Iraqi military, Daesh/ISIL, and US forces on the ground.
+I usually had to explain how Kurdistan is situated between Turkey, Iraq, and Syria.
+That many Kurds are non-violently resisting against several opposing forces: the Turkish and Iraqi military, Daesh/ISIL, and the US forces on the ground.
 Then, I’m usually asked, “Why do you care?”
 With urgent fervor, I respond by saying, “I’m going as a global citizen.
 I’m going because the voices of the poor and those acting nonviolently around the world are forcibly silenced.
 I’m going to come back and testify at the Presbyterian General Assembly to what I saw.
 To witness to their struggle for peace.”
 Usually at this point, I get a smirk and nod which fades deadpan.
 The conversation moves on.

 Self-reflecting on the upcoming delegation, a question keeps creeping into my mind: what if I go and I’m not transformed?
 That I come back to the States and I continue to live as if I had never left.
 Maybe it’s just those blasted Derridan ethics that continually haunt me, that says over and over, if you think you’re acting responsible, you’re edging on carelessness; if you’re not anxious, then you’re comfortable being apathetic; IF YOU’RE NOT STRUGGLING FOR PEACE, THEN THE WORLD WILL PERPETUALLY BE IN WAR.
 Honestly, these ethics are impossible.
 And that’s the point.
 Until heaven meets Earth, global utopia is more than farfetched, but that doesn’t mean I do nothing.
 All this overthinking has made me cautious about what I will bring with me.
 I want to be in the moment and least distracted.